parsampsh/adminx/README.md

 // ...
 ```

-then, write this code in `routes/adminx.php`:
+Then, write this code in `routes/adminx.php`:

 ```php
 // ...